From the Claims Files: Slip-and-Fall Incidents

 After an appointment one winter morning, a patient reported slipping and falling on ice in the parking lot near the facility’s entrance, resulting in a concussion, some pain, and some reported memory loss.

-A vendor, hired by the nonprofit, had plowed the parking lot the previous morning, but the contract did not include for the parking lot to be treated with ice melt or salt treatment, which allowed ice to build up.
+A vendor, hired by the nonprofit, had plowed the parking lot the previous morning, but the contract did not include ice melt or salt treatment service, which resulted in ice being allowed to build up.

 There was no video footage of the incident, as security cameras had not yet been installed.